rhagarty/app-modernization/README.md

 ### Modify application source code

-Now that you know how the process works, lets make a change to the source repo and see what additional steps are required.
+Now that you know how the process works, let's make a change to the source repo to see that part of the workflow.

 1. Using the editor directly in your GitHub **source** repo, make a simple change to the **README.md** file.